dethos/worker-ddns/README.md

 ### Agent

-Copy the `agent.py` file to the machine you want your subdomain/domain "pointed to".
+Copy the `agent.py` file to the machine where you want your subdomain/domain "pointed to".

 Set the following environment variables: